CodieKev/QGames/README.md

 [Demo Run](Quantum_Board_Run/Resource/Quantum_Board_Run_Demo.mp4)
 ### Last Update:
-+ Added a CLick Button for moving forward in game.
++ Added a Click Button for moving forward in game.
 Enter and click on that button both works fine.
 ### PLans for next update:
 + Adding a welcome screen
 + Adding a home screen